redwoodjs/redwood/packages/auth/README.md

 ### Magic Links

-The redwood API does not include the funcionality to decode the magiclinks authentication tokens so the client is inisiated and decodes the tokens inside of getCurrentUser.
+The redwood API does not include the funcionality to decode the magiclinks authentication tokens so the client is inisiated and decodes the tokens inside of `getCurrentUser`.

 Magic.link recommends using the issuer as the userID.

 ```js
 // redwood/api/src/lib/auth.ts